Coronavirus: New Zealand has 53 positive cases, including two with no link to overseas travel

 All of the people on that ship were being considered close contacts and were being monitored daily by health officials.

-The update comes ahead of a State of the Nation speech by Prime Minister Jacinda Ardern, which will be broadcast from the Beehive at midday.
+The update comes before a speech by Prime Minister Jacinda Ardern, which will be broadcast from the Beehive at midday.

-At last count, there were 39 positive tests of coronavirus in New Zealand.

-There was no evidence of community transmission, though the Ministry of Health was still investigating the latest confirmed cases.

-Speaking on Newshub Nation this morning, Director-General of Health Ashley Bloomfield said that if community transmission was confirmed, further measures would be introduced to encourage physical distancing.
+Speaking on Newshub Nation this morning, Director-General of Health Ashley Bloomfield said if community transmission was confirmed, further measures would be introduced to encourage physical distancing.

 That could include asking shops, bars and restaurants and close - as has been done in the UK and USA.